Thibalt-C/tree-biomass-estimator/README.md

 - 3D Forest 0.51
 - GeoSLAM Hub 6.2.1 (for acquiring TLS data)

+## Rapid use

+For a rapid use without detailled steps of the processing, you can use the notebook 'functions.ipynb'.
+It compiles all of the necessary scripts with conveniences such as the possibility to stop plotting for gaining computational time, or auto-selection of the region of interest.

+- Compute **intensity_filter(file,slices,ROI)**: _file_ is the name of the file located in the 1-labelled directory, _slices_ is the number of slices created to compute the intensity filtering, _ROI_ is a list of 4 limits of the region of interest (ROI) on the horizontal plane (x,y), it can be replaced by 'auto' to compute the ROI so that it keeps ~95 % of the points;
+- Use **_CloudCompare_** to classify trees and terrain (_CANUPO_ plugin)
+- Compute **DBSCAN_clustering(file,ROIzmin,ROIzmax,eps,min_samples)**: _file_ is the name of the file located in the 3-labelled directory, in 'trees', _ROIzmin_ and _ROIzmax_ are the vertical limits of the slice of the ROI used to find clusters, it should be located at trunk level, _eps_ is the maximal space between two core points of a cluster, _min_samples_ is the minimal number of core points recquired to form a cluster;
+- Use _**3D Forest**_ to perform segmentation of the same file used in the previous function
+- Compute **merging(dist_to_merge,ROIzmin,ROIzmax)**: _dist_to_merge_ is the maximum distance between centroids of clusters obtained from DBSCAN and regions obtained with 3D Forest so that one or several clusters can merge with a region, _ROIzmin_ and _ROIzmax_ have to be the same than in the preivous function;
+- Compute **region_growing(ROI_file,max_distance,ROIzmin,ROIzmax)**:
+- Compute **nearest_nbr_reinforcement()**:
+- Use _**3D Forest**_ to perform single tree analysis and QSM
+- Compute **plot_results()**:

+Note that between each step, it is possible to manually edit the point clouds using a cloud editing software like **_CloudCompare_**.

 # Methodology

 ## 1 – Acquisition, subsampling and intensity-based filtering